hexbatch/apple-core/core-docs/y-core-expansions/interfaces.md

 If a wrapper is using a container that has no more interfaces, then that wrapper is evaporated.
 Constructs made out of the wrappers, such as a pipeline can be cascaded evaporated too

 ----------------------
-A container in a set is not affected by other tokens entering or leaving the set.
+A container in a set is not affected by other elements entering or leaving the set.
 A container entering or leaving the set does not trigger any events on the host set.
-However, other tokens in the set can be affected by the presence or absence of that container set based on their listeners
+However, other elements in the set can be affected by the presence or absence of that container set based on their listeners

 ----
 using any interface definition, and can select on a search path for groups using this.